Wafer

 A wafer is a crisp, often sweet, very thin, flat, light biscuit, often used to decorate ice cream, and also used as a garnish on some sweet dishes.
-Wafers can also be made into cookies with cream flavoring sandwiched between them (e.g., Oreo).
 They frequently have a waffle surface pattern but may also be patterned with insignia of the food's manufacturer or may be patternless.
-Some chocolate bars, such as Kit Kat and Coffee Crisp, are wafers with chocolate in and around them.
+Some chocolate bars, such as Kit Kat and Toffee Crisp, are wafers with chocolate in and around them.

 Communion wafers

-A communion wafer is a type of unleavened bread consumed after transubstantiation as part of the Christian ritual of communion.
+A communion wafer is a type of unleavened bread consumed as part of the Christian ritual of communion.

 Spa wafer

-Special "spa wafers" (Czech: lázeňské oplatky, Slovak: kúpeľné oblátky) are produced in the spa towns of the Czech Republic and the Slovak Republic (e.g. Piešťany).
-The production of the wafers in Karlsbad and Marienbad was traditional to the towns' German-speaking population, who, after the ethnic cleansing of the area, brought the craft to Germany.
+Special "spa wafers" (Czech: lázeňské oplatky, Slovak: kúpeľné oblátky) are produced in the spa towns of the Czech Republic and the Slovak Republic (e.g. Piešťany, Karlovy Vary and Mariánské Lázně).

+A similar biscuit is cooked in Hungary called the Molnárkalács.
+Its origins can be traced back to the Palóc population.
+It is round and hard (sometimes also rolled) decorated with folk symbols and images and text instead of a simple spiral.
+It is also eaten with toppings like jams.
+It is made with special pressing tool, the sütővas.

 Christmas wafer

 Christmas wafers are made of only wheat flour and water.
-Their patterns often depict religious scenes, are a Central European Roman Catholic Christmas tradition celebrated in Polish, Slovak, Lithuanian and Italian families on Christmas Eve.
+Their patterns often depict religious scenes and are a Central European Roman Catholic Christmas tradition celebrated in Polish, Slovak, Lithuanian and Italian families on Christmas Eve.
 These do not have sacramental value like the communion wafer.
 Christmas wafers are symbolic bread to share among guests to emphasize the close relationship by eating bread together.
 This gesture has a positive meaning, but additional wishes are often made as well.
 They are called opłatek (Latin: oblatum) in Polish, as opposed to wafel, which denotes a common wafer.

 Oblea

-A variation of a wafer, considered a part of the traditional cuisine in Argentina, Colombia, Ecuador, Guatemala, El Salvador, Venezuela, and México, is known as an oblea.
-It is usually eaten as a dessert with two pieces filled with arequipe, dulce de leche (milk caramel), and/or condensed milk in the middle.
-In some places, they might contain cheese, fruits, or chantilly cream, among others.
+A variation of a wafer, considered a part of the traditional cuisine in Argentina, Colombia, Ecuador, Guatemala, El Salvador, Venezuela, and Mexico, is known as an oblea.
+It is usually eaten as a dessert with two pieces filled with arequipe, dulce de leche, or cajeta (milk caramel), and/or condensed milk in the middle.
+In some places, they might contain cheese, fruit, or whipped cream, among others.